preactjs/rfcs/0000-template.md

 What other designs have been considered?
 What is the impact of not doing this?

-This section could also include prior art, that is, how other frameworks in the same domain have solved this problem differently.
+This section could also include prior art, that is, how other frameworks in the same domain have solved this problem similarly or differently.

 ## Adoption strategy